isomithric/isomithric/README.md

 ### Layouts

-The only difference you should encounter between server and client side is that on server side, you need to render a layout:
+The only difference you should encounter between server and client side is that on server side, you need to render a layout.

+Use `@server` to know if you are server side:

     module.exports = class extends Component